-- Many people who spend many days at a meditation retreat never learn the basic, essential concepts like anicca, dukkha, anatta.

-- Many of them have spent years learning and practicing breath meditation, but do not even believe in rebirth. - That is like just getting into the car and start driving without knowing the correct route to the destination.
+- Many people who spend many days at a meditation retreat never learn the basic, essential concepts. - Many of them have spent years learning and practicing breath meditation, but do not even believe in rebirth.

 That is a very sad state of affairs.